PLarboulette/ktor-experiments/README.md

 # Ktor-experiments

-This project is just to test Ktor web framework features.
+This goal of this project is just to test Ktor web framework features.

-It's just a CRUD API to manage a list of employees.
+- CRUD API (to manage employees)
+- Basic Authentication and JWT
+- Server-side events
+- StatusPage to manage errors